 - Best Western Crystal River Resort – Overlooks the Crystal River

-If Airbnb is more your speed, there are rentals available in Crystal River.
+If vacation rentals are more your speed, there are some great (and affordable) rentals available in Crystal River.
 Some to check out include:

 When to go to Crystal River